Animal Aid ($50,000)

 The UK Centre for Animal Law (A-law) is a legal education charity.
 They received a grant from the EAA Fund to hire a Legal Support Officer for the student outreach program and to sponsor 60 student places for the 2019 Animal Law Conference.
 The conference had the theme of Ethics & Policy and aimed to bring together leading animal law academics, animal welfare law practitioners, and research students to share ideas and develop networks in the field of animal law.
 A-law reports the conference was a huge success.
 (An impression of the conference can be found here.)
 The Legal Support Officer helps students find speakers for campus talks, provides ideas for engagement, searches for relevant volunteer and pro bono opportunities, and more.
 They also support the editor of Animal Justice UK, A-law’s university-focused e-magazine.

 Veganuary is a U.K.-based charity that runs a month-long vegan pledge campaign every January.
 They applied for funding to help better understand the impact of their campaigns via market research.
-The research has been completed and found that around 366,000 people in the U.K. gave up animal products in January 2019 because of Veganuary.
+The research has been completed and found that around 366,000 people in the U.K. gave up animal products in January 2019 as part of Veganuary.
 This is over three times the number of people from the U.K. who signed up online for the official Veganuary campaign.
 The research found that in total, an estimated 1.31 million people from the U.K. gave up animal products in January, and 1.2 million kg fewer animal products were purchased in the U.K. between January and June as a result of the people taking part in Veganuary.
 Veganuary notes that the insight of this research already has a positive impact on their corporate outreach work: They are reportedly in the process of connecting with hundreds of retailers and businesses about supporting their 2020 Veganuary campaign, and they will be using the insights from the research to help secure income from businesses going forward.
 They report that corporate fundraising will be one of their key areas for growth in 2020.
 Veganuary encourages other groups in the movement to invest in market research where possible in order to better quantify the impact of their campaigns and refine their campaign strategies.

 Vegetarianos Hoy ($25,000)

 Vegetarianos Hoy works in Chile to reduce the consumption of animal products through outreach to individuals, government, and corporations.
 Their grant went towards renting office space, hiring a Communications Director, and hiring a Corporate Outreach Director.
 Since receiving the grant, Vegetarianos Hoy worked together with Dominó (a large Chilean hot dog chain with over 45 establishments) to launch a plant-based option and add the Beyond Burger to their menu.
 They also worked together with Melt Pizzas, which has over 20 establishments and is now the first pizza chain in Chile to offer a vegan pizza.
 Vegetarianos Hoy plans further collaboration with Melt Pizzas and three other companies to launch the development of vegan options.
-The Communications Director has secured over 120 press appearances on national and international media, and Vegetarianos Hoy’s Instagram following grew to over 130,000 people on their main account and over 80,000 followers on their Lunes Sin Carne campaign account.35
+The Communications Director has secured over 120 press appearances on national and international media, and Vegetarianos Hoy’s Instagram following grew to over 130,000 people on their main account and over 80,000 followers on their Lunes Sin Carne campaign account.36

 In total, ACE distributed 48 grants in the first round of funding.
 This post includes only the updates from the 43 grantees who agreed to make their updates public.
 There were various reasons for which grantees decided not to publish their updates on our blog.